 How To Set Up And Use WordPress Permalinks

-Permalinks are the permanent URLs to your individual WordPress posts, categories and other taxonomies (a way to group things together) like archives.
+Permalinks are the permanent URLs to your individual WordPress posts, categories and other taxonomies (a way to organize things together) like archives.

-A permalink is the URL that visitors and search engines use to link to your posts or sections of your site or the links you send in emails pointing to your posts.
-Some people also refer to permalinks as “pretty” URLs.
+A permalink is the URL that people and search engines will use to link to your posts or sections of your site or the links you send in emails pointing readers to a specific post on your blog.
+Some people also call permalinks “pretty” URLs.

-Permalinks make the URLs to each post on your site permanent, hence a permalink.
+Permalinks make the URL pointing to each post on your website permanent, hence a permalink.

 Permalinks – Why Use Them?

-As you have probably heard by now, WordPress is one of the best CMS tools available when it comes to publishing search optimized content.
+Hopefully, by now you probably know that, WordPress is one of the best CMS applications available when it comes to publishing search engines optimized content.

-WordPress is not only great for SEO out of the box, but its SEO aspect can be easily enhanced with SEO plugins.
+WordPress is not only great for SEO out of the box, but its SEO aspect can be easily finetuned with SEO plugins.

-If you focus on the SEO aspect of your website, then you cannot ignore the importance of its site’s URLs.
-Search engines like Google place considerable weight on the URL structure of your site.
+If you focus on the SEO aspect of your site or blog, then you should not ignore the importance of your URLs.
+Search engines like Google tend to pay special attention to the URL structure of your site.

 Permalinks can be used to make the links on your site into memorable and more “search engine friendly” URLs.
-Permalinks are also used to improve the aesthetics, usability, and forward-compatibility of your links.
+Permalinks can also improve the aesthetics, usability, and forward-compatibility of your links.

-Now … let’s take a look at why it’s best to use permalinks when publishing content in WordPress.
+Now … let’s review why it’s best to use permalinks when publishing content in WordPress.

-To get the most SEO benefit from using WordPress and improve your site’s traffic results, you should configure your permalinks structure to make it more search engine-friendly by displaying relevant keywords in your URL, instead of meaningless characters.
+To get maximum SEO benefit from using WordPress and improve your site’s traffic results, you should set up your permalinks structure to make it more search engine-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.

-WordPress gives you the ability to create a custom URL structure for your published and archived posts, so your pages can easily go from this …
+WordPress offers the ability to create a custom URL structure for your published and archived posts, so your content can easily go from this …

-From your WP administration menu, click on Settings > Permalinks …
+In your WP admin menu, select Settings > Permalinks

 This brings you to the Permalink Settings screen …

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
-We want to create a “pretty” permalink instead for our posts.
-To do this, we will need to specify a different Permalink structure than the one set by default.
+We want to create a search engine friendly URL instead for our posts.
+To do this, we will need to specify a different Permalink structure than the default one.

 In the Common Settings section, select Custom Structure, then add one or more ‘tags’ (see below) to create search engine-friendly URLs …